Gneuh/Procon-1/README.md

 #### Battlefield 4 ####
 - Added parsing of R27's *player.onDisconnect* event
 - Added weapon definitions and localisation for vehicle RCON codes
-- Added new weapon definitions from *Naval String' DLC
+- Added new weapon definitions from *Naval Strike* DLC
 - Fixed errors in categorisation of weapons

 #### Core ####